TheChernoCommunity/UmikoBot/README.md

 git remote add upstream https://github.com/TheChernoCommunity/UmikoBot.git
 ```

 You have covered all the basic prerequisites.
-From now on, when you make intend to add a certain feature, follow this steps.
+From now on, when you intend to add a certain feature, follow these steps:

 1. Firstly, you need to create a new branch dedicated to that feature.
 You would usually branch out from the `master` branch of the main repo and then work on those changes.
-2. With each small change you bring make sure you commit it.
+2. With each small change you bring, make sure you commit it.
 Each commit is essentially a package of changes to different files.
 It's up to you to decide when something doesn't belong to a particular commit.
-3. After the whole thing is properly done.
-You can then push it to your origin (you can push commits one by one while you work through them as well, but well it's up to you again).
+3. After the whole thing is properly done, you can then push it to your origin (you can push commits one by one while you work through them as well, but well it's up to you again).
 4. The only thing is that this code isn't part of the upstream.
 To make it part of that, you need to open a Pull Request (or a PR) which is basically a request to pull changes from your code.
-Pull Requests are a GitHub construct, and to do open one, simply go to the `Pull Requests` > `New Pull Request`.
+Pull Requests are a GitHub construct, and to open one, simply go to `Pull Requests` (on this repo's page) > `New Pull Request`.
-5. The code would be then reviewed and if it's all fine, it should be merged with the repo.
+5. The code would then be reviewed and if it's all fine, it should be merged with the repo.
-6. The branch that you worked on would now become a stale branch.
+6. The branch that you worked on would then become a stale branch.
 You can now delete it.
-7. If while working on a feature, you find yourself in a scenario where upstream has had new commits that you would want to have in your version as well, you just need to rebase your branch onto upstream's branch (this would usually be `master`).
+7. While working on a feature if you find yourself in a scenario where upstream has had new commits that you would want to have in your version as well, just *rebase* your branch onto upstream's branch (this would usually be `master`).

 The commands that you'll find useful to go with the above process are listed here (stuff beginning with `#` are comments to guide you):